What is viscose fiber?

-Viscose, modal and lyocell are all made from plants, typically trees, but it could be soybeans, bamboo grasses, or even cotton plants.
-They are all variations of the same fibre generically known as viscose in Europe and rayon in North America.
-Scientifically they are described as regenerated cellulosic fibres.
-That means they are composed of cellulose (a compound which gives plants their stiffness) that has been extracted, dissolved and then realigned to make a fibre.
-So, despite being man-made, the fibre itself is composed of long chains of cellulose molecules that have been lined up to make a useful filament (very long continuous fibre), not unlike silk.
-This plant-based chemical structure is what gives these textiles their desirable properties, such as a natural next-to-skin softness, breathability and good moisture management.
+Viscose, modal and lyocell are all made from plant material.
+Viscose, modal and lyocell are all made from plants, typically trees, but they could be soybeans, bamboo grasses, or even cotton plants.
+They are all variations of the same fiber generically known as “viscose” in Europe and “rayon” in North America.
+Scientifically, they are described as regenerated cellulosic fibers.
+That means they are composed of cellulose (a compound that provides plants with stiffness) that has been extracted, dissolved, and then realigned to make fiber.
+So, despite being man-made, the fiber itself is composed of long chains of cellulose molecules that have been lined up to make a useful filament (a very long, continuous fiber) similar to silk.
+This plant-based chemical structure is what provides these textiles their desirable properties, such as their natural next-to-skin softness, breathability, and effective moisture management.As previously discussed, all of these fabrics fall under the category of viscose; however, rayon, modal, lyocell, and Tencel each possess distinct characteristics.
+Variations in softness and durability arise from differences in the raw materials and production techniques employed.Difference between Viscose, modal and lyocell

 The distinctions among viscose, modal, and lyocell are subtle, primarily related to the manufacturing processes and filament structures.

 Viscose and modal are produced through similar processes, utilizing comparable chemicals at each production stage.
 Over the past century, the production of viscose has been continuously refined to yield a textile that is both soft and easy to maintain.
-In contrast, modal fibers undergo a slightly different treatment post-spinning, which enhances their strength.
+In contrast, modal fibers receive a slightly different treatment after spinning, which enhances their strength.
 This process includes stretching the fibers to improve molecular alignment, resulting in lighter and finer modal fibers that can withstand tumble drying without sustaining damage.
 Aside from these variations, viscose and modal share many characteristics.

-Lyocell, while also derived from plant-based materials like viscose and modal, is produced through a different method.
-The lyocell production process employs a non-toxic organic solvent, N-Methylmorpholine N-oxide (NMMO), to extract cellulose from wood, replacing the traditional sodium hydroxide (caustic soda).
+Lyocell, also derived from plant-based materials like viscose and modal, is produced using a different method.
+The lyocell production process employs a non-toxic organic solvent, N-methylmorpholine N-oxide (NMMO), to extract cellulose from wood, replacing the traditional sodium hydroxide (caustic soda).
 This organic solvent can be more easily filtered and reused in a closed-loop system, making it a more environmentally friendly option.
 The Austrian company Lenzing enhances this process further by sourcing its lyocell, marketed as Tencel®, exclusively from fast-growing eucalyptus trees in sustainably managed forests.

 The end product, lyocell, retains the plant-based qualities of viscose and modal, providing a similar natural feel and desirable properties.
 Notably, the distinct production method results in a more uniform internal structure within the fiber, which enhances its water absorption capabilities.